JurajvRietbergen/node-red-buffer-xlsx/README.md

   Decides the cell value's charset, should be a charset.

   **fColor**:
-  Decides the cell value's colour, all colours should be in HEX RGBA format.
+  Decides the cell value's colour, all colours should be in HEX RGBA format without the #.

   **fBold**:
   Decides whether the cell's value is Bold or not, should be a boolean.